Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

     kubectl get nodes --show-labels | grep iuf-prevent-rollout
     ```

-1. Invoke `iuf run` with `-r` to execute the [`management-nodes-rollout`](../stages/management_nodes_rollout.md) stage on the unlabeled canary node.
+1. Invoke `iuf run` with `-r` to execute the [`management-nodes-rollout`](../stages/management_nodes_rollout.md) stage on the canary node.
 This will rebuild the canary node with the new CFS configuration and image built in
 previous steps of the workflow.

     (`ncn-m001#`) Execute the `management-nodes-rollout` stage with a single NCN worker node.